ZeusinBath/ZeusinBath.github.io/events.md

 For single representatives of each faith tradition
 By invitation of the Mayor

+**Sat 21 March Naw-Ruz celebration**
+Time: 1530-1730
+Location: New Oriel Hall, Brookleaze Buildings, Larkhall, Bath, BAI 6RA The local Ba'hai community extends an invitation to all to join in the celebration of Naw-Ruz.
+Free
+Contact: Jane O'Hara

 **Wed 25 Mar**
 Scriptural Reasoning on the death of Jesus in the Bible and Quran